 With our commitment to furthering education and lifelong learning, Canterbury School is proud to sponsor the Jonathan Hancock Lecture Series.

-Established in 2016 to honor retired Headmaster Jonathan Hancock, this series was created to feature speakers on a variety of topics to provide insight and inspiration to our community.
-Speakers address a variety of topics designed to provide insight and inspiration for students, parents and the general community.
+Established in 2016 to honor retired Headmaster Jonathan Hancock, created to feature speakers on a variety of topics to provide insight and inspiration to our community.
 All lectures are open to the public.

 Fall 2019 Presenter: Dr. Glenn Gass of Indiana University, Jacobs School of Music

 Dr. Glenn Gass presented "SHOUT!
 A Celebration of the Beatles and Abbey Road's 50th Birthday."

 On April 25, 2018, the Jonathan Hancock Lecture Series kicked off with its first speaker, Carter Cast.
 Carter, a Northwestern Kellogg School of Management professor, talked about how brilliant careers are made, and the importance of self-awareness.
 His book "The Right and Wrong Stuff: How Brilliant Careers are Made and Unmade" offers additional insight.
 View the full experience below.

 Carter Cast is a professor at Northwestern University's Kellogg School of Management, where he’s received the Faculty Impact Award each year from 2012-17 by his students.
 He also sits on the board of Kellogg Company and is a venture partner at Pritzker Group Venture Capital.
 Dr. Cast’s writings have appeared in the Wall Street Journal and Harvard Business Review.
 He's been a guest on shows like CNBC’s Power Lunch and Bloomberg.
 Prior to his academic and venture capital career, Dr. Cast was the CEO of Walmart.com and a marketing executive at PepsiCo, Inc.